dylni/process_control/README.md

 # Process Control

-This crate allows running a process with resource limits, such as a time, and the option to terminate it automatically afterward.
+This crate allows running a process with resource limits, such as a running time, and the option to terminate it automatically afterward.
 The latter is surprisingly difficult to achieve on Unix, since process identifiers can be arbitrarily reassigned when no longer used.
 Thus, it would be extremely easy to inadvertently terminate an unexpected process.
 This crate protects against that possibility.